openmina/openmina/status.md

        - [x] Staged ledgers (transition frontier root)
          - [x] Handling of peer disconnections, timeouts or cases when the peer doesn't have the data
          - [x] Detection and handling of validation errors
-       - [x] Handling of the rpc requests from other nodes to sync them up
+       - [x] Handling of RPC requests from other nodes to sync them up
     - [x] Moving root of the transition frontier
     - [x] Maintaining ledgers for transition frontier root, staking and next epoch ledgers
-      -  [x] When scan state tree gets committed, snarked ledger of the block is updated.
-When that happens for the root block in the transition frontier, reconstruct the new root snarked ledger
+      -  [x] When scan state tree gets committed, the snarked ledger of the block is updated.
+When that happens with the root block in the transition frontier, the new root-snarked ledger is reconstructed
-      -  [x] At the end of an epoch make the "next epoch" ledger the new "staking" ledger, discard the old "staking" ledger and make the snarked ledger of the best tip the new "next epoch" ledger
+      -  [x] At the end of an epoch, make the "next epoch" ledger the new "staking" ledger, discard the old "staking" ledger, and make the snarked ledger of the best tip the new "next epoch" ledger
     - [x] Best chain synchronization
       - [x] Download missing blocks from peers
         - [x] Handling of peer disconnections, timeouts or cases when the peer doesn't have the data
-        - [x] Downloaded block header integrity validation by checking it's hash and handling the mismatch
+        - [x] Downloaded block header integrity validation by checking its hash and handling the mismatch
-        - [ ] Downloaded block body integrity validation by checking it's hash and handling the mismatch
+        - [ ] Downloaded block body integrity validation by checking its hash and handling the mismatch
       - [x] Missing blocks application
         - [ ] Graceful handling of block application error without crashing the node
-    - [x] Handling of reorgs (short/long range forks) or best chain extension after or even mid-synchronization, by adjusting synchronization target and reusing what we can from the previous synchronization attempt
+    - [x] Handling of reorgs (short/long range forks) or best chain extension after synchronization (or even in the midst of synchronization) by adjusting the synchronization target and reusing what we can from the previous synchronization attempt
 - Block application
     - [x] Transaction application logic
     - [x] Block application logic
     - Proof verification:
         - [x] Block proof verification
         - [x] Transaction proof verification (same as above)
-        - [x] Zkapp proof verification (same as above)
+        - [x] zkApp proof verification (same as above)
-- [ ] Client API (currently the node has a very partial support, not planned at the moment)
+- [ ] Client API (currently the node has very partial support, not planned at the moment)
 - [ ] Support for the archive node sidecar process (sending updates through RPC calls).
 - [x] Devnet support
-  - [x] Raw data for gates used to produced files updated for devnet compatibility
+  - [x] Raw data for gates used to produce files updated for devnet compatibility
   - [x] Non-circuit logic updated for devnet compatibility
   - [x] Circuit logic updated for devnet compatibility
-  - [x] Genesis ledger file loadable by openmina for connecting to devnet
+  - [x] Genesis ledger file loadable by Open Mina for connection to devnet
   - [x] Updated to handle fork proof and new genesis state
 - [x] Mainnet support
-  - [x] Raw data for gates used to produced files updated for mainnet compatibility
+  - [x] Raw data for gates used to produce files updated for mainnet compatibility
   - [x] Non-circuit logic updated for mainnet compatibility
   - [x] Circuit logic updated for mainnet compatibility
-  - [x] Genesis ledger file loadable by openmina for connecting to mainnet
+  - [x] Genesis ledger file loadable by Open Mina for connection to mainnet
   - [x] Updated to handle fork proof and new genesis state
 - Block replayer using precomputed blocks from Google Cloud Storage
-  - [x] Basic replayer that applies blocks with openmina and verifies the results.
+  - [x] Basic replayer that applies blocks with Open Mina and verifies the results
-    - [ ] Enable proofs verification (for performance reasons, that is skipped right now)
+    - [ ] Enable verification of proofs (currently skipped for performance reasons)
-  - [x] OCaml node counterpart to replay failed block applications (for debugging an testing)
+  - [x] OCaml node counterpart to replay failed block applications (for debugging and testing)
   - [ ] CI pipeline to regularly test application of mainnet blocks
-  - [ ] Support for applying all blocks, not just the cannonical chain
+  - [ ] Support for applying all blocks, not just the canonical chain
   - [ ] Produce tracing receipts from both the OCaml and Rust implementations that can be compared (for debugging and verification purposes)
 - Webnode
   - [x] WASM compilation
   - [x] WebRTC-based P2P layer
   - [x] Able to successfully sync up to the network
   - [ ] Testing
-  - [ ] o1js integration
+  - [ ] O1JS integration
   - [ ] Frontend

 ## VRF Evaluator <a name="vrf-evaluator"></a>